NickDJM/accessible-menu-bootstrap-5/README.md

 ## Examples

-The following codepens are available as examples of how to use `accessible-menu`:
+The following codepens are available as examples of how to use `accessible-menu-bootstrap-5`:

 - [Disclosure Navigation Menu](https://codepen.io/nickdjm/pen/MWRaEoV)
 - [Disclosure Navigation Menu with Top-Level Links](https://codepen.io/nickdjm/pen/XWQmezx)